 - Recommendations and ratings demonstrate a thorough and successful understanding of regulations, statutes, and directives as applicable to the entity under examination/inspection

 Anti-Money Laundering Specialist Recertification

-- Applicable portions of Annual Conferences or other seminars of:
+- Applicable portions of Annual Conferences or other training provided by:

 - Federal Agencies